Satya-Aditya-k/ML-Micro-Projects/MNIST Digit Recognizer/README.md

 ### Code

-Template code is provided in the `TPS_1_2022_CatBoost.ipynb` notebook file.
+code is provided in the `MNIST_pytorch_NN.ipynb` notebook file.
 You will also be required to use the included `train.csv` and `test.csv` datasets file to successfully execute the code.

 ### Run